Documentation

 Yes.
 On the monitor detail page, click Pause to temporarily stop checks without deleting the monitor or its history.
 Click Resume to restart.

 For HTTPS monitors on Dev and Pro plans, we extract the TLS certificate details including expiry date, issuer, and subject.
 You’ll get alerts before your cert expires.
+There’s also a dedicated SSL certificate page for viewing cert details and a free SSL checker tool.

 Alerts